-Native PZP would be administered by BLM and/or PZP certified volunteers in the one year liquid dose inoculations by field darting the mares.
+ZonaStat-H known as Native PZP, (or currently most effective formulation) would be administered by PZP certified and trained applicators in the one year liquid dose inoculations by field darting the mares.
 Prior to actually darting, an inventory of the wild horses would be conducted.
 This would include a photo catalog with descriptions of the animals to assist in identifying which animals have been darted and which need to be darted.

-Initially, the primer with adjuvant is given and then the booster without adjuvant is given 2-6 weeks later but no later than 1-2 weeks prior to the onset of breeding activity.
+When applying Native PZP, first the primer with modified Freund's Complete adjuvant is given and then the booster with modified Freund's Incomplete adjuvant is given 2-6 weeks later, but no later than 1-2 weeks prior to the onset of breeding activity.
 Following the initial 2 inoculations, only annual boosters are required.
-PZP is currently approved for use and is being utilized by BLM in other districts and states.
 Since PZP has been federally approved (EPA reg. no. 86833-1), certification through the Science and Conservation Center in Billings Montana is required to either receive and/or apply the vaccine to equids.
 For maximum effectiveness, PZP would be administered within the December to February timeframe.
 The procedures to be followed for application of PZP are detailed in Appendix C. Standard Operating Procedures for Population-level Porcine Zona Pellucida Fertility Control Treatments.